iarna/win-symlink-test/README.md

 (Surprisingly, *git bash*'s `ln -s` command seems to just *copy* the files and directories.)

+TODO: I'm planning to run this cross-NTFS-device later today.

 ----

 ([@iarna](https://github.com/iarna)) Windows 10 Pro, as an ordinary user